Pensacola Christian College is alive with activities that supplement a student’s education and provide a break from classroom routine.

 The College provides an atmosphere conducive to spiritual growth that encourages students to develop and maintain a personal relationship with the Lord.
 Active involvement in ministry outreach is encouraged.

 Prayer Meetings: In the residence halls, students meet multiple times a week for brief prayer times with other students on their hall.
 In addition, Mission Prayer Band and Homefront are voluntary student groups that meet to pray weekly for missions and for America.

 Chapel Services: College chapel meets four times each week and is a source of spiritual exhortation and enrichment, vital to Christian growth.
 Each year, outstanding evangelists, pastors, and missionaries preach in chapel.

-Campus Church: The center of spiritual vibrancy is the warm local church atmosphere of Campus Church, which operates in the spirit of an independent Baptist church.
+Campus Church: The center of spiritual vibrancy is the warm local church atmosphere of Campus Church, which operates on campus as an independent Baptist church.
 The pastor and other church staff acquaint students with the workings of a separated, Bible-believing church and encourage them in their worship and service for the Lord.

 Faculty, staff, and their families—as well as many local townspeople—join the college students in Sunday school, Sunday morning and evening, and Wednesday evening services.
 College students who have moved to the area to attend PCC are not considered permanent residents and are therefore expected to attend all the services of Campus Church.

 Christian Service: PCC provides numerous opportunities for students to serve Christ in the community.
 Weekend activities include children’s ministries, nursing home services, door-to-door evangelism, and work in nearby churches.
 Participation in Christian Service is strongly encouraged and is a practical application of the spiritual training students receive in the classroom.
 These activities help prepare students for a life of Christian service and soulwinning.